Prana Beyond the Breath and Life Beyond Death

 Unitary Prana Beyond Birth and Death

-This balancing and concentration of Prana connects us back to our inner Prana at the level of consciousness.
-This unitary Prana is what allows the Kundalini Shakti to awaken and ascend through the Sushumna.
-As long as our Prana is divided, scattered and caught in dualistic currents, there can be no real awakening of Kundalini or opening of the chakras at their higher levels.
-Unitary Prana is the basis of the Yoga Shakti overall.
+Balancing and concentration of Prana connects us back to our inner Prana at the level of consciousness.
+This unitary Prana allows the Kundalini Shakti to awaken and ascend through the Sushumna.
+As long as our Prana is divided, scattered and caught in dualistic currents, there can be no real awakening of Kundalini or opening of the chakras.

-The breathless or samadhi state (kevala kumbhaka) is not just a state of not breathing.
+The breathless or samadhi state (kevala kumbhaka) is not just a state of the breath.
 It is a state of unitary Prana and mind.
 In this unified state our deeper Self-awareness is able to witness both the breath and our thoughts from a standpoint of detachment, no longer identified with them.
 This removes our pranic attachment to body and mind, and all external sources of prana, and reconnects our Prana with the Self within.
 Then whether the outer breath continues we remain inwardly in state of awareness no longer defined by the breath or by the processes of birth and death.

-This inner Prana behind the breath takes us beyond death.
-We can enter into it at death and continue our awareness to another birth or beyond birth and death altogether.
-Do not think your life is limited the physical body or your awareness is limited to this physical mind.
+We can enter into this inner prana at death and continue our awareness to another birth or go beyond birth and death altogether.
+Do not think that your life is limited the physical body or your awareness is limited to this physical mind.
 Your are the all-pervasive deathless Atman, the Self of all.

 Vamadeva